GoFundMe page for Kiwi hiker who spent three days in US desert

 She lay in agony for nearly 72 hours exposed to the elements and fearful of snakes, drinking her own urine to stave off dehydration.

-She was rescued after signalling to a rescue helicopter crew by waving a t-shirt attached to a stick.
+She was rescued after signalling to a rescue helicopter's crew by waving a T-shirt attached to a stick.

 Desperate to relieve her pain, Nelson needs an extra $5000 to foot her medical bills.